How do you know when your dog is playing well with others and having a good time?

 - Play Bows – butt up, elbows touching the ground (all the way!) is a way for your dog to solicit another dog to play and to tell him he’s all fun and here for a good time.

 - Open mouths.

 - Exaggerated lateral movements.
-Loose and bouncy bodies, horsey moves.
+Loose and bouncy bodies, curved spines, horsey moves.

 - Running parallel (along side) each other.

 - Self-handicapping – a dog who is obviously bigger/stronger easing his play so that he can play with another dog.
 Maybe a big dog laying down to play tug with a small dog or puppy.
 This also includes: